HenryR-IV/terminal-snake/README.md

 ```
 make install
 ```
-Installs by default to ~/.local/bin and ~/.snake/highscore.txt This can be changed in the makefile, or be done manually by
+Installs by default to ~/.local/bin and ~/.snake/highscore.txt.
+This can be changed in the makefile, or be done manually by running:
 ```
 make uninstall
 ```
-will remove from .local/bin and delete .snake directory
+which will remove the executable from .local/bin and delete .snake directory

 If you don't wan't to install it you can just run
 ```
 make
 ```
-then just run it from the ./bin directory that will be generated
+This will only generate the executable in the local ./bin directory.
+Highscore file will be generate in whatever directory you run it from.